JetBrains-Research/KEEPs/KEEP.md

 ### Goals

 1. Cover both mentioned use-cases.
-2. Mainimize boilerplate required to operate with errors to the same level as with nulls.
+2. Minimize boilerplate required to operate with errors to the same level as with nulls.
 3. Minimal performance overhead.
-   Desirably to have an errors without data with the performance comparable to `null`.
+   Preferably to have an errors without data with the performance comparable to `null`.

 ## Proposal